-- Continuous safety and security administration for all Vermont Courts. - Statewide threat and incident reporting and incident mitigation. - Threat awareness and personal safety awareness training for judicial staff. - Statewide security camera and duress alarm replacement initiative. - Initiated the routine use of the Judicial Emergency Notification System (JENS) utilizing the state's VTALERT.GOV system. - Courthouses received new infrastructure security equipment including new multi-mode x-ray screening units.
+- Continuous safety and security administration for all Vermont Courts - Statewide threat and incident reporting and incident mitigation - Threat awareness and personal safety awareness training for judicial staff - Statewide security camera and duress alarm replacement initiative - Initiated the routine use of the Judicial Emergency Notification System (JENS) utilizing the state's VTALERT.GOV system - Courthouses received new infrastructure security equipment including new walk-through metal detection (WTMD) units - COVID-19 response broadened court security officer scope of duties and functions

-- During FY19 there were no significant injuries or loss of life due to violence in Vermont courts. - Due to threat and incident reporting, security staff's situational awareness was enhanced. - Judiciary staff have become better trained to recognize, report, and mitigate escalated behaviors in the courts. - The installation phase of the statewide security camera and duress alarm replacement initiative has resulted in enhanced security surveillance. - Judiciary staff receive safety notifications. - Statewide Courts Security Officer training sessions were conducted for all Court Security Officers in FY19.
+- During FY20 there were no significant injuries or loss of life due to violence in Vermont courts. - Due to threat and incident reporting, security staff's situational awareness was enhanced and protection measures in case specific circumstances. - Judiciary staff are better trained to recognize, report, and mitigate escalated behaviors in the courts. - The installation phase of the statewide security camera and duress alarm replacement initiative has resulted in enhanced security monitoring and response. - Judiciary staff receive safety notifications. - Court Security Officers augmented screening procedures and processes to ensure a higher level of detection due to COVID-19 precautions.

-- The Security and Safety program's continuous threat mitigation and investigation has resulted in enhanced security measures and a greater level of protection for judicial officers, court staff, and all who enter Vermont courts. - Statewide threat and incident identification and mitigation has improved courthouse employee and visitor safety and likely deterred altercations among parties to a case. - Court staff continue to receive hostile intruder, threat recognition awareness, and personnel safety awareness training and corresponding safety measures. - All courts are receiving redesigned and enhanced camera system that significantly increases surveillance and overall building security. - With the initiation of the JENS/VTALERT.GOV system, Judiciary employees are notified of emergencies and potential threats faster, which has enhanced situational awareness. - New courthouse x-ray equipment has improved security staff's ability to detect weapons and contraband.
+- The Security and Safety program's continuous threat mitigation and investigation has resulted in enhanced security measures and a greater level of protection for judicial officers, court staff, and the public. - Statewide threat and incident identification and mitigation has improved courthouse employee and visitor safety and likely deterred altercations among parties to a case. - Court staff continue to receive hostile intruder, threat recognition awareness, and personnel safety awareness training and corresponding safety measures. - All courts are receiving redesigned and enhanced camera system that significantly increases surveillance and overall building security. - With the initiation of the JENS/VTALERT.GOV system, Judiciary employees are notified of emergencies and potential threats faster, which has enhanced situational awareness. - New security equipment has improved security staff's ability to detect weapons and contraband. - COVID-19 safety and security operations have enhanced staff and visitor safety.